Skip to main content

 The Domingo de Piñata

 The streets come alive at weekends with costumed parades, costume contests and spontaneous concerts.
 The real finale is the Domingo de Piñata, the closing Sunday when decorated floats, masks and singing fill the main streets.
-The neighbourhoods of Centro and Judería become the main stages for the whole thing.
+This is the best day to come if you can only choose one — the energy is high, the costumes are at their most elaborate, and the whole city feels like it's participating.

 Practical information

 Gran Teatro contest: sessions at 8:00 pm.
 Street parades on weekend afternoons and evenings.
 Saturday night and the Domingo de Piñata have the best energy.
-Book Gran Teatro tickets in advance — they do sell out.
-Street parades are free and unpredictable.
-Coming in costume is always welcome.
+Book Gran Teatro tickets in advance — they do sell out, often weeks ahead.
+Street parades are free and need no planning.
+Coming in costume is always welcome — locals will treat you better for it.
+Transport to the historic centre is straightforward; the fairground areas are all walkable from the main bus stops.

 Highlights